A day at White Lake Tso Kar in Ladakh

 “Talking with Nature”

-Early in the morning, silver moon gives way to the Crimson Sun;
+Early in the morning, the silver moon gives way to the Crimson Sun;

 Drops of Dew smile, but mud still smells with night rains;